ddadaal/ddadaal.me/contents/about-me/en.md

 - **Badminton**
 - Prefer **pure music** (symphony, classic, piano, epic/trailer music...).
 Interested in **choir** recently
 - Started playing **electronic piano** at the age of 4 and passed level 10 exam for amateurs at 11.
 Picking it up again recently
-- Consider **solving problems and contributing to the world** as the core value of everything in the world, and respect and love what does it.
+- Consider **solving problems and contributing to the world** as the core value of everything in the world, and respect and love whoever and whatever does it.
 - Hope my work can help others work and live better